humdrum-tools/humdrum-documentation/guide/ch08/index.md

 an identical copy is stored in the file `outfile1`; if the file `outfile1` already exists, its contents will be overwritten.
-In the third example, the append option (<span class="option">a</span>) for <span class="unix">tee</span> has been invoked
-\-- meaning that the output from `command` will be added to the end of any existing data in the file `outfile`.
+In the third example, the append option (<span class="option">a</span>) for <span class="unix">tee</span> has been invoked &mdash; meaning that the output from `command` will be added to the end of any existing data in the file `outfile`.
 If the file `outfile` does not already exist, it will be created.